Rookeh/pico-assistant/README.md

 Once the above steps are complete, connect your Pico W to your machine and open Thonny.
 Make sure to select the Pico's MicroPython environment on the bottom-right of the Thonny window, then, once connected, upload each of the `.py` files to your device.

 **NOTE:** Depending on the UF2 image that you used, you *might* need to install the `urequests` package before running the display for the first time.
 To do this, uncomment the relavent lines in `api.py`, save to the Pico and then run `main.py` once manually in order for the Pico to connect to your network and install the package.
+Alternatively, you can install `urequests` to the Pico via Thonny's package manager.

 Once installed, stop execution, re-comment or delete the lines, save and re-upload to the Pico.